kennpat/LunarKitchen/sinatra-lunar-kitchen.md

-The Lunar Kitchen application is broken.
+buThe Lunar Kitchen application is broken.
 You're given the skeleton of a Sinatra app that includes some HTML/CSS and some of the basic code.
 Your job is to get the app to a working state **without modifying the `server.rb` file.**

 ### Instructions